|| Subscribe to this page Nebraska Tobacco Facts|

 - Annual cost of lost productivity due to smoking: $506 million.

-- 96.2 percent of Nebraskans agree that inhaling secondhand smoke is harmful to babies and children.
+- 97% of Nebraskans agree that inhaling secondhand smoke is harmful to babies and children.

 Sources: Nebraska Behavioral Risk Factor Surveillance System (BRFSS), Nebraska Youth Risk Behavior Survey (YRBS), Nebraska Vital Statistics, Nebraska Adult Tobacco/Social Climate Survey, Nebraska Pregnancy Risk Assessment Monitoring System (PRAMS), U.S. Centers for Disease Control and Prevention, Campaign for Tobacco-Free Kids